kirbycope/map-markers-java/README.md

 ## Installation
 This data pack is part of a game save to facilitate testing, download the save and place it in the [Saves folder](https://help.minecraft.net/hc/en-us/articles/4409159214605-Managing-Data-and-Game-Storage-in-Minecraft-Java-Edition) of Minecraft Java Edition.
 </br>Option 1: Clone this repo using `git`.
-</br>Option 2: Download the [zip file](https://github.com/kirbycope/map-markers-java/archive/refs/heads/main.zip) of this repo.
+</br>Option 2: Download a [zip file](https://github.com/kirbycope/map-markers-java/archive/refs/heads/main.zip) of this repo.

 ### Creating New Images
 Running the Python script will create new `.mcfunction` files in the datapack for you to use in-game.